mre/endler.dev/content/2025/how-to-review-code/index.md

 Avoid personal attacks or condescending language.
 Don't say "this is wrong."
 Instead, say "I would do it this way."
-If people resist, ask them why they did it that way.
+If people resist, ask a few questions to understand their reasoning.

+- "What breaks if we do it this way?"
+- "Have you considered any alternatives?"
+- "What happens if you call this function with an empty array?"
+- "If I don't set this value, what will be the error message presented to the user?"

-Ask questions, which can lead to better designs.
+These ["socratic questions"](https://en.wikipedia.org/wiki/Socratic_questioning)[^lucca] help the author think about their decisions and can lead to better designs.

+[^lucca]: Thanks for pointing out the term "socratic questions" to me, Lucca!

+People should enjoy receiving your feedback.
+If not, revisit your review style.
 Only add comments that you yourself would be happy to receive.

+I like to add positive comments like "I like this" or "this is a great idea" from time to time.
+Keeping the author motivated and showing that you appreciate their work matters.

 ## If Possible, Try To Run The Code

-Missing things becomes very easy when you look at a lot of code for a long time.
+Missing subtle details becomes very easy when you look at a lot of code for a long time.
 Having a local copy of the code that I can play with helps me a lot.

-I run the code, the tests, and the linters (if they're not already covered by CI).
+I try to run the code, the tests, and the linters if I can.

-Moving things around, breaking things, and trying to understand how it works is part of my process.
+Checking out the branch, moving things around, breaking things, and trying to understand how it works is part of my review process.
 After that, I revert the changes and, if needed, write down my findings in a comment.
 Better understanding can come from this approach.
-User-facing changes like UI changes or error messages become testable.
+User-facing changes like UI changes or error messages are often easier to spot when you run the code and try to break it.
-Constraints that weren't obvious from the code review might become visible.

-## Don't Be The Bottleneck
+## Be Upfront About Your Availability

-Code reviews are a bottleneck in the development process.
+Code reviews are often a bottleneck in the development process, because they can't be automated.

+But if you wait for your colleagues to review your code, that can lead to frustration.
-Avoid being the person who holds up the process.
+Avoid being that person.

+Sometimes you won't have time to review code and that is okay.
 If you can't review the code in a reasonable time, let the author know.

-Uncertainty about something?
-Ask for help.
-No time to review the code?
-Let the author know.
-I'm still getting used to this, but I try to be more proactive about it.
+I'm still working on this, but I try to be more proactive about my availability and set clear expectations.

 ## Never Stop Learning

 Code reviews are my favorite way to learn new things.
-I learn new techniques, patterns, and approaches.
+I learn new techniques, patterns, new libraries, but most importantly, how other people approach problems.
-I learn about new tooling and libraries.

 I try to learn one new thing with each review.
-It's not wasted time, because it helps the team improve and grow as a whole.
+It's not wasted time, if it helps the team improve and grow as a whole.

 ## Don't Be Nitpicky

-Whitespace changes don't deserve comments.
-We've got linters for that.

-Focus on the positive aspects: I like to add positive comments like "I like this" or "this is a great idea" from time to time.
-Keeping the author motivated and showing that you appreciate their work matters.
-Avoid focusing on the small stuff.
-If you find yourself nitpicking, ask yourself if it's really important.
+Leave whitespace and formatting to the tools.
+Formatters exist for a reason.
+Save your energy for issues that truly matter.

+Focus on logic, design, maintainability, and correctness.
+Avoid subjective preferences that don't impact code quality.

-If it's not, let it go.
+Ask yourself: Does this affect functionality or would it confuse future developers?
+If not, let it go.
-If it is, ask yourself if it's worth the time to fix it.
-Typical examples are comments, which are often subjective, or stylistic decisions such as functional vs imperative code.

 ## Focus On The Why, Not The How